-Cause Action The Gateway and the fax are not communicating. yo erify the connection between the FXS port and our fax machine.
-For background information nd configuration instructions, see "Overhead aging Overview" on page 21.
-V erify the fax configuration on the WebUI: a.
-Log on to the WebUI as administrator, click System Settings , then Fax Configuration . b .
-Verify that Fax is set to Enable and that Fax Mode is set to the appropriate setting.
-C. Verify that Fax Destination is set to the appropriate ATA FXS port and that the fax machine is physically connected to that jack. d.
-Verify that Fax Line is set to the correct Gateway line.
+Cause Actio n The Gateway and the fax are not communicating. y a Verify the connection between the FXS port and your fax machine.
+For background information and configuration instructions, see "Overhead Paging Overview" on page 22.
+V erify the fax configuration on the WebUI: a Log on to the WebUI as administrator, click System Settings, then Fax Configuration. b Verify that Fax is set to Enable and that Fax Mode is set to the appropriate setting. с verify that Fax Destination is set to the appropriate ATA FXS port and that the fax machine is physically connected to that jack. d I. Verify that Fax Line is set to the correct Gateway line.
 Verify that the physical outside line on which incoming faxes are received is connected to the chosen Fax Line on the Gateway.
-If not, outgoing faxes will work but incoming faxes will be directed to the Auto Attendant instead of being directed to the fax. e. .
-Click Apply . f.
+If not, outgoing faxes will work but incoming faxes will be directed to the Auto Attendant instead of being directed to the fax. e e.
+Click Apply. f.
 Make sure the fax machine has power and is turned on.